techguruhacks-git/To-Do-List.github.io/README.md

 # To Do List

+Made with the help of Tutorials and i changed the user interface and add some my own features.

 A Beutiful and Interactive To-Do-List app that allows you to add , delete, and mark task as complete.
 Your tasks are saved even after closing the browser or refreshing the page, using SessionStorage.

  Features:
  1. Add Task: easily add tasks to your list by inputbox